tolgee/documentation/blog/2023-08-01-tolgee-with-next-13.md

 }
 ```

-The client part is essentially the same as it was with `pages` directory.
-It serves for translating client components but enables in-context functionality for server-rendered components as well.
+The client part remains largely unchanged from the `pages` directory setup.
+It serves the purpose of translating client components and also enables in-context functionality for server-rendered components.

 ```tsx
 // client.tsx